Dental problems in rabbits

 Cost

-Treating a rabbit with dental problems can become very expensive because often, it’s an ongoing problem that requires lifelong treatment and check-ups.
-Always speak to your vet if you can’t afford the treatment they have recommended, there may be other options.
+Treating a rabbit with dental problems can become very expensive because it tends to be an ongoing problem that requires lifelong treatment and check-ups.
+Always speak to your vet if you can’t afford the treatment they have recommended because there may be other options.

-We strongly recommend taking out insurance for your rabbits as soon as you get them, before any problems develop them so that you are covered for any problems.
+We strongly recommend taking out insurance for your rabbits as soon as you get them, before any problems develop.
 Always check if your insurance policy covers dental disease.

 Did you find this page useful?